 Representative Current Cases:

-- Representing Texas Brine Corporation in multiple lawsuits relating to the Bayou Corne sinkhole that formed in Louisiana in 2012.
+- Melton represents Texas Brine Corporation in multiple lawsuits relating to the Bayou Corne sinkhole that formed in Louisiana in 2012.
 This case involves complex technical and environmental issues surrounding the collapse of a salt dome.

-- Two patent infringement lawsuits on behalf of Austin-based Click-to-Call Technologies alleging infringement against multiple defendants, including AT&T, Oracle, Dell, Allstate, and Carnival Cruise Lines.
+- Melton represents Austin-based Click-to-Call Technologies alleging infringement against YP.com and Ingenio.
 The infringement allegations are directed to the defendants’ customer-facing retail websites.
 CTC’s patented technology relates to the popular features of retail websites that increase customer purchases and the customer’s entire shopping experience.
 The case is pending in the Western District of Texas in Judge Sam Sparks’ Court.

 Representative Past Cases:

 Humble Surgical Hospital v.
 Cigna.
 In 2016, Melton won over $19 million in a judgment for Houston-based Humble Surgical Hospital against Cigna.
 This was an ERISA lawsuit representing Humble Surgical Hospital against Cigna to recover for hundreds of surgeries performed on Cigna’s insured patients.
 The case was tried in Judge Kenneth Hoyt’s Court in January 2016.
 In Judge Hoyt’s written opinion, the Court awarded 100% of Humble’s actual damages, 100% of the requested attorney fees, a $2.3 million ERISA penalty, prejudgment interest and costs.
 Additionally, Judge Hoyt ruled that Cigna take nothing in its claims against Humble.
 This case was closely watched by the medical community, and was widely reported in the press.
-The case is currently on appeal.
+The case was vacated on appeal on legal grounds.
 Click here to view the Law360 article and click here to view the Texas Lawyer article (subscriptions required).
-Melton’s results in this case significantly impact how out-of-network hospitals are treated by health insurers nationwide.

 Dig Tech v.
 Star Operations.
 In March 2015, Melton tried and won a breach of contract lawsuit on behalf Austin-based Dig Tech against San Antonio-based Star Operations.
 Melton was hired on the eve of trial to try this case.
 Following a 2-week jury trial, the 12-person, Caldwell County jury awarded Dig-Tech 100% of its breach of contract damages, plus attorney fees.
 This case was filed in the 22nd Judicial District Court in Caldwell County with Judge Bruce Boyle presiding.
-The judgment has been bonded and is currently on appeal.
+The judgment was appealed, and Melton argued the appeal in Austin.
+The judgment was paid in full to Melton’s client following an appellate win.
 Click to view references.
 Click here to view reference letter.

 GlobeRanger v.
 Software AG.
 In November 2014, Melton tried and won a theft of trade secret lawsuit on behalf of Dallas-based GlobeRanger Corporation against German-based Software AG alleging misappropriation of GlobeRanger’s proprietary radio frequency identification (RFID) technology.
 The case had been pending for two years before Melton was hired on a contingency fee basis to take the case to trial.
 After a two-week trial in Judge Jane Boyle’s Court in the Northern District of Texas, an eight person jury returned a $15 million verdict.
-The Court entered a judgment now worth over $18 million, and Software AG has bonded the judgment and appealed to the Fifth Circuit Court of Appeals.
+The Court entered a judgment worth over $18 million, and Software AG bonded the judgment and appealed to the Fifth Circuit Court of Appeals.
+Following a win on appeal, the judgment was paid in full.
 Click to view references.

 Global Sessions v.
 Wells Fargo, Bank of America, JP Morgan Chase, Comerica and TD Bank.
 From December 2013 to December 2014, Melton settled five patent infringement lawsuits against these major banks on behalf of Global Sessions.
 The cases were pending in Judge Sam Sparks’ Court in the Western District of Texas.
 Global Sessions infringement allegations were directed to these banks’ online banking services.
 The Global Sessions patents relate to the maintenance of state for web pages, online content and services presented from multiple web engines.
 The settlement amounts are confidential.